-The Diverse Voices Playwriting Initiative welcomes submissions for full-length, unproduced plays by playwrights of color in accordance with the mission statement of the Crossroads Project (see below).
-A diverse panel of judges comprising faculty members and students will select one playwright as the winner of the contest.
+The 2021 Diverse Voices Playwriting Initiative welcomes submissions for full-length, unproduced plays by playwrights of color in accordance with the mission statement of the Crossroads Project (see below).
+A diverse panel of judges comprising of faculty, staff, and students will select one playwright as the winner of the contest.

 The winning playwright will receive:

-To be eligible to win the contest, a playwright must be available for a one-week workshop in late March 2020 (exact dates TBD).
-The playwright must also be residing in the United States in the spring of 2020.
+To be eligible to win the contest, a playwright must be available for a one-week workshop in late March 2021 (exact dates TBD).
+Due to funding limitations, the Crossroads Project can only cover costs for travel within the United States.

 Inquiries about the Diverse Voices Playwriting Initiative should be directed to: